adus/portal-documentation/_documents/freewaydata.md

 ---
 title: "Freeway Data"
 ---
-The _/highways/api/freewaydata_ endpoint returns information about one or more freeways over a range of dates.
+The _/highways/api/freewaydata_ endpoint returns information about one or more freeways.
+This information can be constrained to a date or a range of dates using the `start_date` and `end_date` parameters.
 The freeway is specified using the `highway_id` parameter, which takes in integer.
-The valid highway IDs can be found by making a call to [_highway metadata_]({{ site.url }}{{ site.baseurl }}/documents/highwaymetadata/).
+A list of valid highway IDs can be obtained by making a call to [_highway metadata_]({{ site.url }}{{ site.baseurl }}/documents/highwaymetadata/).
 ## Parameters
 Freeway Data takes the following Parameters